When was the last time you saw something funny or interesting, only to find out later that it was a viral marketing ad?

 The result?
 State and nationwide cover from a range of news outlets across the country.

-Now you’ve got a good understanding of the different styles and strategies marketers use to make themselves stand out from the crowd, what about some real-world guerilla marketing examples?
+Now you’ve got a good understanding of the different styles and strategies marketers use to make themselves stand out from the crowd, what about some real-world guerrilla marketing examples?

-To inspire you even more and convince you to set your sights on making your own guerilla marketing campaign, here are some of the most impressive and effective campaigns to date.
+To inspire you even more and convince you to set your sights on making your own guerrilla marketing campaign, here are some of the most impressive and effective guerrilla marketing ideas to date.

 In an effort to celebrate the 25th anniversary of Jurassic Park, NowTV commissioned a colossal statue of Jeff Goldblum and placed him next to the Tower Bridge in London.

-As you can imagine, passersby were instantly attracted to the giant statue and started uploading thousands of pictures to social media networks and posing in front of him.
+As you can imagine, this guerrilla marketing tactic attracted plenty of people to the giant statue who all started uploading thousands of pictures to social media networks and posing in front of him.

 The stunt also included plenty of branded NowTV chairs so you could sit down and “admire the Goldblum”.